 The 52-year-old Hadfield, who will become the first Canadian to command a spacecraft when he takes control of the station's Expedition 35 mission, is scheduled to launch aboard a Russian Soyuz rocket in December.

 "I think it would be really good to record a bunch of songs on orbit, original music on orbit," Hadfield said.
 "Some of the earliest spacefaring songs, I'm going to write and play up there."
-[Video: How to Play the Zero-G Guitar]

 In preparation for his space music career, the astronaut was recently given a tour of the Larrivée Guitar shop in Vancouver, British Columbia by John Larrivée Jr., who runs the guitar factory.